 Hunting techniques: Seychelles Magpie robin prefers living in lowland forests where it can capture lizards and insects.
 However, these birds also move along with giant tortoises, which is strategic because these reptiles uncover this robin’s preferred prey as they lumber through the forest undergrowth and woods.

 Where can it be spotted?
 The Seychelles Magpie robin species can be spotted in different parts of the Seychelles Islands, including Fregate Islands.

 Also known as Johnstone‘s robins are primarily carnivorous.
 About 80% of these robins’ diet is composed of insects and caterpillars.

 Hunting techniques: The collared bush robin will commonly be seen hopping on Taiwanese montane habitats foraging on the ground for food.
-This bird will often stalk insects before proceeding to catch, kill and eat them.
+This bird will often stalk insects before catching, killing, and eating them.
 These birds often hunt solitarily.
 During the winter season, a majority of these birds take their winter rest.
-However, it is worth noting that despite the harsh cold winter, a few birds will be seen on the montane highways looking for food.
-During spring, flocks of the Johnstone’s robins foraging on the ground are a common sight in the montane forests.
+However, it is worth noting that a few birds will be seen on the Montane highways looking for food despite the harsh cold winter.
+During spring, flocks of Johnstone’s robins foraging on the ground are a common sight in the Montane forests.

 When Do Robins Eat?

 Robins are primarily diurnal.

 - Interestingly, researchers are puzzled by the nocturnal singing portrayed by this bird.
 Some researchers have established that robins are some of the most sensitive animals to light, which explains why they are likely to be heard singing the whole night, especially in urban areas.